pediapress/Collection/README.txt

    DO NOT USE THIS SETTING, as the credentials will be exposed to eavesdropping!

   *$wgCollectionFormats*
-   An array mapping names of mwlib_ writers to the name of the produces format.
+   An array mapping names of mwlib_ writers to the name of the produced format.
    The default value is:

        array(
            'rl' => 'PDF',
        )

    i.e. only PDF enabled.
+If you want to add OpenDocument Text in addition to PDF you can set $wgCollectionFormats to something like this:

+       $wgCollectionFormats = array(
+           'rl' => 'PDF',
+           'odf' => 'ODT',
+       );

    See mwlib_ for possible other writers.

   *$wgCollectionStartPage (string)*
    Title of a page that is displayed when a user clicks on "Start collection",